-We use a lot of raw brass in our work because it is an extremely versatile metal and is very affordable.
-We believe the patina adds uniqueness to each piece.
+I use a lot of raw brass in my work because it is an extremely versatile metal and is very affordable.
+I believe the patina adds uniqueness to each piece.
 It is best to avoid wearing brass in the shower and wet climates and avoid leaving your jewelry in the bathroom where there is humidity.

 You can shine up your brass using a Polishing Cloth which is available on my website for purchase.
 You can also use over-the-counter products such as Brasso, or you can use a variety of safe and natural cleaners such as lemon and salt, plain toothpaste, or even ketchup to help shine up your metal!
 Lemon and Salt is my favorite to use.

-You may not find that you need to clean your gold filled jewelry.
-Try your best to keep it away from the elements.
+Try your best to keep your pieces away from the elements and harsh chemicals.
 It is best to use a cleaning cloth and/or mild soap and water to clean your gold filled jewelry.
 It may not look like it needs to be cleaned, but will polish and brighten up amazingly with a cleaning cloth.

 I use Sterling Silver from the American Midwest.
 With time, Sterling Silver does naturally darken or tarnish.
 Sterling can be easily cleaned up and brightened with a polishing cloth.

 Please wear your pieces with care and use the rubber backs that come with the threaders so you don't lose them.
-If a piece is damaged, we do offer jewelry repair.
+If a piece is damaged, I do offer jewelry repair or replacements.